Documentation

 Environment

 One branch of a project.
-Has its own app container, database, cache, storage, and preview URL.
+Its own app, database, cache, storage, and preview URL.

 Deployment

 One git push.
-Produces a build and updates (or creates) the environment for that branch.
+Builds and updates (or creates) the environment for that branch.

 Browse the docs